Are you planning to start a podcast for your brand? Wondering what goes into producing an amazing podcast episode?

 TIP: Check out my complete checklist of podcasting equipment for any budget.

 - A computer.
-You will be using it for almost everything related to producing the show – from recording, audio editing to creating visuals, show notes and even uploading the episode to a podcast hosting platform.
+You will be using it for almost everything related to producing the show – from recording, audio editing to creating visuals, show notes, transcriptions, writing the podcast description, and even uploading the episode to a podcast hosting platform.

 - Microphone.
 A good microphone will make a whole world of difference to your show.
 It will allow you to record superb quality audio without any additional noises or sounds.